Chews wisely: consume edibles safely

 Safe storage

 All of our beverage and edible products are shelf-stable, which means that they do not need to be refrigerated.
 However, like any food or drink, you may prefer to keep products cool before consuming.
-If you to choose to refrigerate them, it’s essential to make sure that they are kept securely and safely stored away from anywhere that anyone under the age of 19 (or pets) may be able to access.
+If you do choose to refrigerate them, it’s essential to make sure that they are kept securely and safely stored away from anywhere that anyone under the age of 19 (or pets) may be able to access.

 Keep edibles in their original packaging until you intend to consume them, as they can look like ordinary snacks or beverages especially to children who might mistake them for chocolate or candy.